millerj870/millerj870.github.io/_posts/2021-07-03-june-28-weather-anomaly.md

 Gaussians against the data’s frequency histogram to get a qualitative feeling for how ‘good’ the Gaussian describes the data.

-First, we establish our datasets, one for each weather station.
+First, we establish our data sets, one for each weather station.
 We then find the normal distribution of best fit.

 ``` r